traefik/traefik-helm-chart/EXAMPLES.md

 # Mount datadog DSD socket directly into traefik container (i.e. no more socat sidecar)

-This example demonstrate how to directly mount datadog apm socket into traefik container thus avoiding the need of socat sidecar container.
+This example demonstrates how to directly mount datadog apm socket into traefik container, thus avoiding the need of socat sidecar container.

 ```yaml
 metrics: